Kennedy International School: History

 Éliane Dumas, a teacher at the Lycée Français de New York, established the Lyceum Kennedy French American School in 1964.
 Dumas established the school for French students, and the school used the New York regent standards so the students may easily move on to American schools.

 A Japan-born linguist and professor named Koji Sonoda acquired the school in 1986.
 At that time the school began advertising to students who originated from other regions.
 In 1987 the school had opened its Japanese kindergarten and elementary school program in the Ardsley campus.
 Originally the Ardsley campus was in rented space at Concord Road Elementary School.
 In 1990, it began renting space in Ardsley Middle School, partly to replace some space it could no longer use at Concord Road.
 In 1990 it was scheduled to begin holding after school preparatory classes at Ardsley High School.
 The Ardsley High program had preschool and kindergarten students, and it was done to prepare Japanese national students to enter schools in Japan.

 A dedicated Ardsley campus opened in 1996.
 The Manhattan Japanese program, with a supplementary school and a preschool, opened in 1997, and the Japanese junior high supplementary school program began in 2010.
 It previously had a Japanese day elementary school, but that closed in 2004.
 In the late 1990s, the French program was only in Manhattan.

 In 2015 Lyceum Kennedy had two programs: A French-English bilingual program at both campuses, and a program for Japanese people only at the Manhattan campus.
 The Japanese program was previously called the Lyceum Kennedy Japanese School (リセ・ケネディ日本人学校 Rise Kenedi Nihonjin Gakkō).

+In 2026, the school was evacuated when the neighboring Pfizer Building was found to be at high risk of collapse.

 Accreditation

-Kennedy International School is accredited by the French Ministry of Education.
-Kennedy International School students can transfer easily into any French school in France.
+Kennedy International School is accredited by the French Ministry of Education, and students at Kennedy International School can transfer easily into any French school in France.